wu-shuyi/wu-shuyi.github.io/menu/learning resources.md

 For further analysis, you could use [mricroGL](https://www.nitrc.org/projects/mricrogl/) or [dcm2nii](https://www.nitrc.org/projects/dcm2nii/) to get data in the nii format.

 <font size="4"> (2) data analysis </font>  <br>
-<font size="4"> a) preprocess,  </font>
+<font size="4"> a) preprocess  </font>
-When you have data in the BIDS format, [fMRIPrep](https://fmriprep.org/en/stable/), a preprocessing pipeline will work very well.
+When you happen to have data in the BIDS format, a preprocessing pipeline,[fMRIPrep](https://fmriprep.org/en/stable/), will work very well.
 Feel free to link my [notes](https://www.evernote.com/shard/s721/sh/c0f52dc3-a373-afc1-d57c-da19eb7e8ae2/hn3E1th6vOlWhKrLNENrQtWp6H85a-ejgoelDlEN6Zj4vieru_2fIXZrrg) for your reference.
 If you feel more comfortable with matlab, then [dpabi](http://rfmri.org/DPABI) would be a good choice.

 <font size="4"> b) contrast analysis(GLM) </font>